Table of Contents

 The last book of the Bible mentions that there will be symbolic twelve thousand individuals sealed from the tribe of Naphtali (Revelation 7:6).
 But these Israelites are understood to be part of spiritual Israel, or the Christian church (Romans 2:28, 29; 9:6, 7; Galatians 3:28, 29).
-Also, spiritual Israel is represented as being divided into 12 tribes, for the 12 gates of the New Jerusalem have engraved upon them the names of the 12 tribes of Israel (Revelation 21:12).

 In His service,